ethereum/guide/getting_started.md

 `eth` is nice.
 It tells you that any transactions you do will come from your account beginning with `XE712F44`.
 Similarly by default, if you mine successfully with the inbuilt miner, the proceeds will go into the same account.

 You'll notice that there are two other codes in parentheses.
 The first is the *UUID* of the key.
-This is a code, only used on your computer, which allows us to identify which file the key is stored in without giving any any information of what account the key is for.
+This is a code, only used on your computer, which allows us to identify which file the key is stored in without giving any information of what account the key is for.
 In this case, the UUID begins with `be5af9b0`.

 The second piece of information that is parenthesised is the first few digits of the hex key.
 Older clients and Ethereum software depend on this to identify accounts.
 We don't use it any more because it's longer and doesn't have any way of determining if an address is invalid, so errors with mistyping can easily have major consequences.